Filed Date: March 18, 1983

 Clearinghouse coding complete

-On March 18, 1983, inmates filed a class action lawsuit in the United States District Court for the Southern District of New York under 42 U.S.C. § 1983 against the Department of Corrections for the City of New York.
-The inmates challenged violent conditions at the New York City Correctional Institution for Men.
-Plaintiffs were represented by the Legal Aid Society of New York City's Prisoners' Rights Project.
+On March 18, 1983, incarcerated persons filed a class action lawsuit in the United States District Court for the Southern District of New York under 42 U.S.C. § 1983 against the Department of Corrections for the City of New York.
+The plaintiffs challenged violent and overcrowded conditions at the New York City Correctional Institution for Men.
+The plaintiffs were represented by the Legal Aid Society of New York City's Prisoners' Rights Project.

 On appeal, the United States Court of Appeals for the Second Circuit (per curium) upheld the district court's finding that the conditions in the facility were unconstitutional and held that the district court's remedy was reasonable.
 Fisher v.
 Koehler, 902 F.2d 2 (2d Cir.
 1990).